Mirrorless camera: Sensor size

 A full-frame camera is a digital camera with a digital sensor having a size equivalent to 35 mm format (36 mm × 24 mm) film.
 Cameras that have a smaller sensor than full-frame (such as APS-C and Micro Four Thirds) differ in having a crop factor.
 Digital cameras with a larger sensor than full-frame are called medium format, named after medium format film cameras that use the 120 and 220 film formats (although their sensors are generally much smaller than the frame size of medium format film cameras).

 Sony was the first to introduce a full-frame mirrorless camera, the α7, in 2013.
 It was followed by the Leica SL (Typ 601) in 2015.

-Nikon and Canon each launched full-frame mirrorless cameras in September 2018.
+Nikon (with the Z6 and Z7) and Canon (with the EOS R) each launched full-frame mirrorless cameras in September 2018.
 Panasonic and Sigma, under the L-Mount Alliance, announced that they would be using the Leica L-Mount for their own full-frame mirrorless cameras.
 Panasonic announced its S1R and S1 cameras, and Sigma announced a then-unnamed camera, later called the fp, all to be launched in 2019 along with lenses from Panasonic and Sigma.